Print

 PRO TIP: Make your bao filling while the buns are resting for 30 minutes.

 FILLING IDEAS: You can fill the buns with anything you like!
 Try sticky pulled pork, miso salmon, gochujang chickenKorean fried chicken or sweet chilli glazed halloumi.
-It’s also a great way to use up any leftover meat you might have.
+It’s also a great way to use up any leftover meat you might have, or use a rotisserie chicken.

 • Prep Time: 10